CPAN-Security/security.metacpan.org/_blog/2025-01-05-add-a-security-policy.md

 ---
 layout: single
-published: True
+published: true
-toc: true
+toc: false
 title: "Add a security policy to your distributions"
 date: 2025-01-05 17:15:00 +0000
-category: blog
+collection: blog
 tags: authors guides cpan modules security
-author: Robert Rothenberg
+author: robrwo
 excerpt: "Adding a SECURITY or SECURITY.md file to your Perl distributions will let people know how to contact the maintainers if they find a security issue with your software..."
 ---